simonewebdesign/pong/README.md

 ### Implementation details

-The first implementation (v1.0) is the simpler one, but you don't have much control over the ball.
+The first implementation (v1.0) is simpler, but you don't have much control over the ball.

-In the latter implementation I simulate a curved paddle by varying the normal vector of the paddle's surface.
+In the latter implementation I simulated a curved paddle by varying the normal vector of the paddle's surface.
 This allows the players to change the ball's movement angle by intercepting the ball in movement to get a steeper or shallower reflection angle.

 The ball's collision is obviously perfectly elastic, which means all of the kinetic energy in a collision will get transferred, and the game speed will always be the same.